brikis98/yevgeniy-brikman-homepage/_posts/2019-03-20-radical-candor.md

 date: "2019-03-20"
 ---

 The content in this book is superb and critical for any leader.
 The delivery of that content could have been a bit better.
 So I found this book well worth reading, but I also had to re-read many parts of it, as I often found myself tuning out (either due to slightly sloppy writing or because some of the content felt like filler to pad out the book).
-If you're short on time, you can find some of (but not all!) the most important content from the book delivered much more effectively in this 30 minute talk: https://www.youtube.com/watch?v=f-Tcr0T9Tyw.
+If you're short on time, you can find some of (but not all!) the most important content from the book delivered much more effectively in [this 30 minute talk](https://www.youtube.com/watch?v=f-Tcr0T9Tyw).

 Here are some of the key takeaways I got from the book: